Fire Updates / Advisories / Restrictions / Closures

 Fire: Fuller Fire

-Location: Point Imperial, N. Rim Grand Canyon NP
+Location: Point Imperial, North Rim Grand Canyon National Park

 Fuels/Topography: Timber, grass, rugged terrain